websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 The added paths resolve issues with portal deployment exceptions and image uploading problems.

-## Connect to a Database
+## Database Configuration

-The easiest way to handle database configuration is to let DXP manage the data source.
-You can use the [Setup Wizard](../running-liferay-for-the-first-time.md) to configure DXP's built-in data source.
-If you're using the built-in data source, skip this section.
+DXP contains a built-in Hypersonic database which is great for demonstration purposes but **should not be used in production**.
+For production, use a full-featured, supported RDBMS.
+See [Configure a Database](../configuring-a-database.md) to set up your database.

+Liferay DXP can connect with your database using DXP's built-in data source (recommended) or using a data source you create on your app server.

+You can configure DXP's built-in data source with your database the first time you run DXP by using the [Setup Wizard](../running-liferay-for-the-first-time.md).
+Or you can configure the data source in a [`portal-ext.properties` file](../../reference/portal-properties.md) based on the [Database Template](../../reference/database-templates.md) for your database.

+Otherwise, you can configure the data source in JBoss EAP.

+### Configuring the JBoss EAP Data Source

 If you're using JBoss to manage the data source, follow these steps: